SGNovice/Disease-detection-using-chest-xrays/README.md

 * We encrypt patient data before it reaches our model.
 * We make the model available as a service, and we protect our intellectual rights, as regards the gradients and model parameters.

-Below are the configurations to achieve above two cases
+Below are the configurations to achieve the above two cases
 * Name Of Class: ModelEncryptor
 * Attributes: shares(shareholders), model(encrypted model)
 * Methods: encrypt_data(encrypts image data to be classified), predict(classifies the image)